North American Society for Sport Management

 Call for Papers

 NASSM invites individuals to submit abstracts, including empirical, methodological, conceptual, and teaching-related types for NASSM 2021 delivered online.
-Submissions will begin to be accepted on October 1, 2016.
-Completed research or research in progress is acceptable, and applicants are encouraged to consider the conference theme “Race Forward: Agents of Change in Sport Management” when submitting.
+Submissions will begin to be accepted on October 1, 2020.
+Both completed research and research in progress is acceptable, and applicants are encouraged to consider the conference theme “Race Forward: Agents of Change in Sport Management” when submitting.

 Presentations may be proposed in any of the following formats: